-Sumatriptan/Naproxen helpful in treating teens' migrainesMay 15th, 2012 in Diseases, Conditions, Syndromes /
+Sumatriptan/Naproxen helpful in treating teens' migrainesMay 15, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- Treatment with sumatriptan and naproxen sodium (suma/nap) is well tolerated and effective in reducing migraine pain in adolescents, according to a study published online May 14 in Pediatrics.

 Frederick J. Derosier, D.O., from GlaxoSmithKline in Research Triangle Park, N.C., and colleagues conducted a randomized trial involving teens (aged 12 to 17 years) who had two to eight migraines per month.
 The first moderate-to-severe attack was treated with placebo.
 Those with pain two hours after dosing were randomly assigned to receive a placebo (145 patients), 10/60 mg suma/nap (96), 30/180 mg suma/nap (97), or 85/500 mg suma/nap (152) for the second attack.

 The researchers found that two-hour pain-free rates (adjusted for age and baseline severity) were significantly higher with suma/nap 10/60 mg (29 percent), 30/180 mg (27 percent), and 85/500 mg (24 percent) versus placebo (10 percent) for the second attack.
 There were no significant differences among the three doses.
 For sustained pain-free two to 24 hours, two-hour photophobia-free, and two-hour phonophobia-free, there were significant differences between 85/500 mg dosing and placebo.
 All active doses were well tolerated.

 "All doses of suma/nap were well tolerated, providing similarly effective acute treatment of adolescent migraine pain and associated symptoms, as compared with placebo," the authors conclude.